flowcore-io/nodejs-typescript-transformer-example/README.md

 ## Entrypoint

-The `server.ts` file is the entrypoint for the transformer.
+The `main.ts` file is the entrypoint for the transformer.
 It contains the following endpoints:

 ### GET /health